"Studying the emergence and evolution of viruses in new hosts - at all scales"

 Who we are, where we work, and background to our research:

-We have worked on the emergence of new epidemic viruses since 1988, focusing on three models – canine parvovirus, H3N8 canine and equine influenza viruses, and H3N2 canine influenza virus.
+While Colin is retired and now Professor Emeritus, we continue to work on the emergence of new epidemic viruses.
+We have focused on three models – canine parvovirus, H3N8 canine and equine influenza viruses, and H3N2 canine influenza virus.

 We are at the Baker Institute for Animal Health, in the College of Veterinary Medicine at Cornell University.
-Our Institute was founded in 1950, so has been studying viruses for the past 72 years.
-We are about 1 mile from the main campus, but are all Cornell employees, graduate students and trainees.
+Our Institute was founded in 1950, so has been studying viruses for the past 75 years.

 Colin Parrish interviewed, along with Cornell Virologists Susan Daniel and Gary Whittaker, by Vincent Racaniello for This Week in Virology (TWIV), and described some of our work.